Composing Policy Gradients and Prompt Optimization for Language Model Programs: Conclusion

-While our experiments demonstrate the promise of multi-module RL formulations, this work has several limitations.
-First, we use 8-billion parameter language models, which may not reflect how \mmgrpo{} performs with larger models.
-Second, we rely on LoRA for fine-tuning; while efficient, this may limit training performance compared to full-parameter updates.
-Third, we evaluate only one \mmgrpo{} implementation despite many possible alternative formulations.
+While our experiments demonstrate the promise of multi-module RL formulations, this work has limitations.
+We use 8-billion parameter language models, which may not reflect how \mmgrpo{} performs with larger models, and we also rely on LoRA for fine-tuning; while efficient, this may limit training performance compared to full-parameter updates.
+Further, we evaluate only two \mmgrpo{} implementations despite many possible alternative formulations.
 Finally, while \banking{} is a well-understood classification task, we study it in a limited-feedback setting where models only receive rewards derived from bootstrapped rollouts, not supervised intent labels.
-While supervised training enables encoder models to perform well on this task, we investigate whether GRPO or MIPRO can achieve similar performance from reward signals alone.
+While supervised training enables encoder models to perform well on this task, we focus on investigating whether current methods can achieve strong performance from reward signals on the rollouts alone.
 Our results suggest that this is not yet the case.